Menstrual Cycle Stewardship:

 Nurturing rather than trying to pathologize, change, or fix

-Honoring that the cycle’s natural rhythm isn’t yours to control—but it is yours to tend with devotion
+Honoring that the cycle’s natural rhythm isn’t yours to control—but it is yours to treat with devotion

-In a culture that teaches us to hate, shame, fix, or ignore our cycles, these practices are a radical return to the wisdom of our inner wild.
+In a culture that teaches us to hate, shame, fix, or ignore the cycle, these practices are a radical return to the wisdom of our wild rhythms.

 Cycle Stewardship asks: What does my body know that I’ve been taught to ignore?
-And how might I live in deeper alignment with what is already true?
+What becomes possible when I slow down and listen?

 Cycle Stewardship is for everyone.